-I have noticed that many of these individuals, who engage in this style of health consultation, often will befriend certain visible people and even treat a few individuals pro-bono to, in my opinion, get the word out.
+I have noticed a pattern for some of these “health consultants,” they will befriend certain visible people and may even treat a few individuals pro-bono to, in my opinion, get the word out.
 After all, it is good for business.
-They are often categorized as ‘nice’ and ‘acknowledging’ of the Fluorquinolone (FQ) situation, but when one digs below the surface by interviewing many who have patronized these individuals, one will uncover an actual very dismal track record for successful treatment.
+They are often categorized as ‘nice’ and ‘acknowledging’ of the Fluorquinolone situation, but when one digs below the surface by interviewing many who have patronized these individuals, one will uncover an actual very dismal track record for successful treatment.

-Also, I believe that what defines treatment success from one of these health consultants is very subjective indeed.
+I believe definition of treatment success from one of these health consultants is very subjective indeed.
 For instance, what I would describe as a complete failure in treatment, one of these health consultants might describe as a partial success.
-Unfortunately, and more often than not, I have seen a cash strapped floxies pay out $1000 or more in consulting fees and tens of thousands in proprietary treatments, and walk away no healthier than they were when they started out and many times more frustrated, confused, and definitely lighter in the pocketbook.
+Unfortunately, and more often than not, I have seen a cash strapped floxies pay out $1000 or more in consulting fees and tens of thousands in proprietary treatments, and walk away no healthier than they were when they started out and many times more frustrated, confused, but definitely lighter in the pocketbook.

 Am I being too hard on these Internet health consultants?
 Well actually maybe not hard enough, since I have a boatload of stories, that range from; charging for appointments that did not occur, forgetting about the patient’s medical condition, unresponsive to emails, lost emails, misplaced medical records, bad mouthing other health consultants, talking about non-related information during the consult and charging for the time, and the list goes on and on.